Taking advantage of an obscure rule, Chargers' Dicker makes NFL's first fair-catch kick in 48 years

 Taking advantage of an obscure rule, Chargers’ Dicker makes NFL’s first fair-catch kick in 48 years

+Those points began the Chargers’ comeback as they rallied for a 34-27 victory, finishing the game on a 24-6 run.

+For football obsessives like Harbaugh who relish oddities and unprecedented feats, Dicker’s kick was delightful.

-Dicker and the Chargers took advantage of a seldom-used play called the fair-catch kick, which allows a team that has just made a fair catch to try a free kick for three points.
+The seldom-used rule allows a team that has just made a fair catch to try a free kick for three points.
 The kick is attempted from the line of scrimmage, and the defenders all must stand 10 yards away.

-The rule is obscure because teams rarely find themselves in circumstances to make such a kick feasible.
+The play hardly ever happens because teams almost never find themselves in circumstances to make such a kick feasible.
 Only five NFL teams had previously tried the kick in the 21st century, and nobody had successfully executed it since Ray Wersching did it for the San Diego Chargers 48 years ago.

+“It’s cool.
+I didn’t know that was the case,” Dicker said about accomplishing the rare milestone.
+“It was fun to go out there.
+It was fun to be in that scenario.
+With the penalty, I thought it would happen.”

+Smith said he was “well aware” of the fair-catch kick rule when the Chargers subsequently lined up for it.

 Dicker’s 57-yarder also was the longest fair-catch kick in NFL history, besting Paul Hornung’s 52-yarder for Green Bay in 1964.